giovanni-iannaccone/eikon/docs/canvas.md

 - `x1` and `y1` are the coordinates of the top-left corner of the area
 - `h` and `b` are the height and width of the region, respectively

-It returns a `std::shared_ptr` to a `RaccoonCanvas` object, which will be automatically deleted when no longer in use.
+It returns a `std::shared_ptr` to a `EikonCanvas` object, which will be automatically deleted when no longer in use.

 You can chain this method with others to apply any operation to a specific area:
 ```cpp